 Predictive Analytics

 Predictive analytics, broadly speaking, is a category of business intelligence that uses descriptive and predictive variables from the past to analyse and identify the likelihood of an unknown future outcome.
-It brings together a number of data mining methodologies, forecasting methods, predictive models and analytical techniques to analyse current data, assess risk and opportunities, and capture relationships and make predictions about the future.
+It brings together several data mining methodologies, forecasting methods, predictive models and analytical techniques to analyse current data, assess risk and opportunities, capture relationships and make predictions.
 At this stage you are no longer just asking what happened, but why it happened, and what could happen in the future.

 By successfully applying many traditional forecasting techniques to more advanced machine learning predictive algorithms, businesses can effectively interpret Big Data to gain huge competitive advantages.